 Flow Step Description Methodology/ Tools Duration Mind Jog Identifying electronic/electrical item which you/your family is planning to replace with a new one and why ?
 Activity 10 mins Personal Connect Reflecting on how do you plan to dispose the item and what will be its negative environmental and health impacts.
-Individual reflection E-waste participant Awareness workbook 20 mins Information Exchange Comparative analysis of E-waste management in the formal and the informal sector Film analysis GIZ Film Recyle karo .com E-waste presentation E-waste participant Awareness Workbook; Refurbisher Case Study; Films ; Powerpoint slides 40mins Information Application Developing a plan to start a dismantling or recycling unit Group work 40 mins
+20 mins Information Exchange Comparative analysis of E-waste management in the formal and the informal sector Film analysis Recyle karo .com E-waste presentation E-waste participant Awareness Workbook; informal sector Case Study; Films ; Powerpoint slides 40 mins

-Real World Connect Learning from the experiences of the entrepreneurs working in the sector of waste management E-waste participant Awareness Workbook; 10 mins
+Information Application Developing a plan to start a dismantling or recycling unit Group work 40 mins Real World Connect Learning from the experiences of the entrepreneurs working in the sector of waste management E-waste participant Awareness Workbook; 10 mins

-MIND JOG SAY : Form 2 lines and stand facing each other to play a game.
+MIND JOG SAY : ?
+Form 2 lines and stand facing each other to play a game.
 Share the following : The two lines are called Line 1 and Line 2 and the players facing each other in the two lines are partners .
 The partners have to share with each other about any electronic/electrical item which they /their family is planning to replace with a new one/ones and why?
 Once all the partners have shared they are asked to take their seats .
 The facilitators asks 2 questions How was the game?
 What was your learning from the game?
-SAY We all of have plans to replace our existing EEE items with new ones and we all have reasons for it too.
-ASK What item do you want to dispose and how ?
-What do you think will be its negative environmental and health impact?
-Explain :